ETFs are becoming increasingly popular with investors. If you’re interested in silver ETFs, here are seven you may want

 Since then, ETFs have risen in popularity in large part because they are a cheaper investment option than traditional mutual funds.
 Today, a huge number of ETFs are in play.
 ETF shares focus on a variety of spaces, such as derivatives, bonds and commodities.

 Many individuals gravitate towards silver ETFs over a silver mutual fund because mutual funds can only be bought or sold at the close of the trading day, while silver ETFs offer more flexibility as they can be traded whenever the stock market is open.

 1. iShares Silver Trust (ARCA:SLV)

 As the iShares Silver Trust’s website warns, it is not your standard ETF.
 Why?
 Put simply, the iShares Silver Trust is not an investment company registered under the Investment Company Act of 1940 or a commodity pool under the Commodity Exchange Act.
 Further, its ETF shares aren’t subject to the regulatory requirements that apply to mutual funds.

 Investors who are not put off by those conditions may find the iShares Silver Trust appealing.
-It uses the London Bullion Market Association silver price as its benchmark and holds silver bullion — 16,043.02 tonnes as of July 10, 2020.
-Its net asset value clocks in at US$9,680,229,408, and since its inception it has achieved an average annual return of 2.21 percent for its investors.
+It uses the London Bullion Market Association silver price as its benchmark and holds silver bullion — 555,466,818.70 ounces as of August 17, 2021.
+Its net asset value clocks in at US$13,272,503,717, and since its inception it has achieved an average annual return of 4.53 percent for its investors.

-The Sprott Physical Silver Trust is also different from a typical ETF and very similar to SLV.
-It’s geared at investors who want to hold physical ounces of silver, and had a total net asset value of US$1,498,410,228 as of July 10, 2020.
+The Aberdeen Standard Physical Silver Shares ETF is also not a typical ETF and very similar to SLV.
+It’s geared at investors who want to hold physical ounces of silver, and had a total net asset value of US$955.22 million as of August 17, 2021.